userfrosting/wdvss/README.md

 #### `default` (optional)

 The `default` attribute specifies a default value to be used if the field has not been specified in the HTTP request.
-When a default value is applied, the sanitizers and validators for the field shall be ignored.
+When a default value is applied, the data transformations and validators for the field shall be ignored.

-### Sanitizers
+### Transformations

-A sanitizer consists of a **sanitizer name**, and a set of sanitizer attributes.
-The implementation may set one or more of these sanitizers as a default, if none are specified.

-The following sanitizers are currently supported:
+Data transformations should be applied before validation, in the specified order.
+The following transformations are currently supported:

 #### `purge`

-Sanitize this field by removing all HTML entities (`'"<>&` and characters with ASCII value less than 32)
+Remove all HTML entities (`'"<>&` and characters with ASCII value less than 32) from this field.

 #### `escape`

-Sanitize this field by escaping all HTML entities (`'"<>&` and characters with ASCII value less than 32)
+Escape all HTML entities (`'"<>&` and characters with ASCII value less than 32).

 #### `purify`

-Sanitize this field by applying an HTML purification library, for example [HTMLPurifier](http://htmlpurifier.org/), to remove any potentially dangerous HTML code.
+Apply an HTML purification library, for example [HTMLPurifier](http://htmlpurifier.org/), to remove any potentially dangerous HTML code.

-#### `raw`
+#### `trim`

-Do not sanitize this field.
-Will be overridden if additional sanitizers are specified for this field.
+Remove any leading and trailing whitespace.

 ### Validators